-Tips on Roasting Cauliflower
+Tips for Roasting Cauliflower

 - Cut it into 1/2-inch “steaks” for more even roasting.
 After I tried it once, I decided not to roast them as florets ever again.
 They roasted more quickly and more evenly.
 Plus it’s faster to chop that way.

 - Use more seasoning than you think you’ll need.
 I use about a Tablespoon of curry powder (or any seasoning) per head of cauliflower.
 Cauliflower is a perfect blank slate, but when it’s under-seasoned it can be super disappointing.